lewagon/dotfiles/04-Front-End/04-Middleman/03-Flat-dynamic-view/README.md

 ## Middleman vs. Rails

-In Rails, we will have a real DB (no more YAML) and we will use Active Record to connect to it.
+In Rails, we will have a real DB (no more YAML file) and we will use Active Record to connect to it.
 The ERB template is very similar though.
-Just replace `data.flats` with `Flat.all` and that's it!
+We won't use `data.flats` to retrieve all the the flats but `Flat.all`, and that's it!

 **Are you beginning to see how frontend and backend will magically connect?**